Chia-Network/chia-docs/docs/troubleshooting/timelords.md

 <details>
 <summary>Example Estimated IPS Logs</summary>

 These logs indicate your timelord has completed a Proof of Time, note there are three VDF chains and the specific VDF that was completed will be indicated.
+Also note that this does not mean your timelord is the fastest timelord, only that it completed a PoT.

 ```bash
 cat ~/.chia/mainnet/log/debug.log | grep "stimated"